Lutheran World Federation: General Secretary

-Members
+Membership

+The Lutheran World Federation is the largest global communion of Lutherans though some of its members are United and Uniting Churches, most of which are also members of the World Communion of Reformed Churches.
+There are also many Confessional Lutheran churches, such as the Lutheran Church – Missouri Synod, which are not in fellowship with the LWF.
+Some LWF member churches are also members of the International Lutheran Council or the Global Confessional and Missional Lutheran Forum, though the Confessional Evangelical Lutheran Conference does not allow its members to be in fellowship with either communion.
 This map shows the global distribution of Lutheranism based on The LWF 2019 membership data.
 (Note: This map undercounts the number of Lutherans in several countries, notably the United States.
 The LWF does not include the Lutheran Church–Missouri Synod and several other Lutheran bodies which together have over 2.5 million members.)